Note: Current class schedules can be found on our forms/schedules page.

 Advisement at the Department Level

 Advisement is something that we take very seriously in the department.
 We view advisement as covering two different issues, and we handle each separately.
 One issue is to make sure you are aware of what university requirements you still need to fulfill each time you register, and we handle that by arranging for you to meet each semester with graduate students who help us with advisement.
 The other issue is for you to plan your studies so that your course selections are suitable ones for achieving your personal goals.
-For that we want you to meet at least once, and more often if you wish, with a faculty member of your choosing (or our Director of Undergraduate Studies).
+For that we want you to meet at least once, and more often if you wish, with your faculty advisor (or our Director of Undergraduate Studies).
+Each student is assigned a faculty advisor when they enter the major.
+Please check your audit or sign into MyUAlbany for their name and contact info.

-If you are an undergraduate major, you are encouraged to seek out a meeting with a faculty member when you begin your studies in the department.
+If you are an undergraduate major, you are encouraged to seek out a meeting with your advisor when you begin your studies in the department.
 During this meeting, you can discuss your goals and devise an overall plan of study supportive of those goals in the department, and in your second field and electives.

-You are urged to contact any faculty member at any time during the semester for advisement concerning decisions you need to make while you are progressing in the communication program or problems you might be facing.
+You are urged to contact your advisor or the department office (518-442-4871) at any time during the semester for advisement concerning decisions you need to make while you are progressing in the communication program or problems you might be facing.

-If your questions are more directly related to the undergraduate program per se, you are encouraged to contact: Debbie Bourassa or Dr. Teresa Harrison.
+If your questions are more directly related to the undergraduate program per se, you are encouraged to contact: Debbie Bourassa or Dr. Annis Golden, our department chair.

 The Mandatory New Majors Meeting